by E M Forester

 Adapted by Clive Donner and Kenneth Cavender

 It is remarkable to think that the original short story was written in 1909.
 Right now there is probably a student somewhere writing a SF story about a world where people spend all their time looking at smartphone screens or VR goggles, interacting with others solely through an advanced Internet, and suffering by losing all contact with the real world.
 That student will probably think they are responding with an original take on today’s First World culture, but The Machine Stops got there first.
 At one point the rebellious Kuno states that The Machine has destroyed relationships, at which his mother points at her console and says, nonsense she has over a thousand friends.
 An obvious joke about Facebook, but made in 1966.
 The story remains a prescient warning about the dangers of over-reliance on technology and its potentially dehumanising effects.
-E M Forester wrote his cautionary tale as a response to H G Wells utopian visions of a hi-tech future.
-Although Wells himself certainly wrote about the dangers of scientific progress, alongside his more optimistic predictions.
-Out of the Unknown’s adaptation is one of its best episodes so far.
+E M Forester wrote his cautionary tale as a response to H G Wells’ utopian visions of a hi-tech future.
+Although to be fair H G Wells himself wrote about the dangers of scientific progress, alongside his more optimistic predictions for technology.
+Out of the Unknown’s adaptation of the story remains one of its best and most celebrated episodes

 This episode subsequently won First Prize at the Fifth Festival Internazionale del Film di Fantascienza (International Science Fiction Film Festival) in Trieste on 17 July 1967.
 Incidentally BBC Worldwide did consider releasing Out of the Unknown on VHS in the 1990s’ and this would have been the first episode released, in a double bill with another story, similar to the way Blake’s 7 was being sold.
 However the disappointing sales of Adam Adamant Lives! and Doomwatch discouraged the idea.